-‘Kitteridge’ tracks small town lives
+‘Kitteridge’ tracks sweet tragedy of small town lives

 Near flawless in execution while filled with rarely seen intelligence and complexity, the HBO miniseries “Olive Kitteridge” plumbs the depths of the seemingly mundane and finds cruelty, resentment, dogged insecurity and finally, if not hope, then some level of honesty about life’s attraction.

 Produced by and starring Oscar winner Frances McDormand (“Fargo”), and directed with a sure hand by Lisa Chodolenko (“The Kids Are All Right”), this is the sort of story that rarely gets made into a film because it lacks broad explosiveness and defies category.
 It is a tale of small lives led poorly in a small town, but when put under the microscope, the emotional shifts within those lives feel seismic.

 McDormand plays the title character, a thorny, caustic school teacher in a small coastal town in Maine.
 She’s married to a loving, milquetoast pharmacist named Henry (Richard Jenkins, superbly low-key), whom she abuses mercilessly.
 They have a son named Christopher (Devin Druid while young, then John Gallagher Jr.), who spends his entire life recovering from his parents.